Kansas and Missouri Soldiers Prepare for Overseas Deployment

+Fort Leavenworth, Kan. – Gov. Laura Kelly and National Guard leaders from Kansas and Missouri gathered at the 35th Infantry Division’s Headquarters for a hybrid departure ceremony for soldiers and their loved ones at Fort Leavenworth, Saturday, Jan.
+22. About 50 service members and officials gathered in person for the hybrid event at the 35th headquarters to support their soldiers and families as the Kansas and Missouri-based units deploys to Southwest Asia for one year in support of Operation Enduring Freedom – Spartan Shield.
+The ceremony was live streamed to soldiers and their families due to increased risk of omicron COVID cases.

-Gov. Laura Kelly of Kansas, the state adjutant generals Maj.
+Ceremony speakers included Gov. Kelly of Kansas, the state adjutant generals Maj.
 Gens.
-Levon Cumpton of Missouri and David Weishaar of Kansas thanked the 35th Infantry Division for their dedication to duty to their community and nation on Jan.
-22, 2022.
+Levon Cumpton of Missouri and David Weishaar of Kansas and included a statement from Gov. Mike Parson of Missouri.

+Maj.
+Gen. William Blaylock II, 35th ID commander, thanked Govs.
+Kelly and Parson for their support as well as Gens.
+Cumpton and Weishaar for assisting the 35th prepare for the deployment.

+“To the families we will do the utmost to take care of your soldier and show trust by showing respect, integrity, and taking care of each other,” said Gen. Blaylock.
+Blaylock faced the formation, saluted then shouted, “win the day!”
+The soldiers stood at attention and responded, “Santa Fe!”

 |Date Taken: